danfaenzi/perugia-2026-students/README.md

 Wednesday 29/07 and 12/08 — 11:30 ~ 12:30

-My office is at the 6th floor
+My office is number 607, at the 6th floor